-The National American Alsatian Breeder's Association Dire Wolf Project is a committed project developed in partnership with the National American Alsatian Club and our founder, Lois Schwarz.
-Along with a consistently unique large companion dog temperament and great health, the goal of the National American Alsatian Breeder's Association is to recreate the look of the large prehistoric Dire Wolf in bone and body structure.
-The breeding method employed by members of the National American Alsatian Breeder's Association will use only established domestic dog breeds to breed back the large, round bones, massive feet, and broad head found in the skeletal structure of Dire wolves studied by prominent paleontologists throughout North America.
-No wolf, wolf-dog cross of any percentage or domesticated dog with recent wolf ancestry will be used; that includes the Czechoslovakian Wolfdog, the Saarloos Wolfhound, Alaskan Noble Companion Dog, Lupo Italiano, Kunming Wolfdog, or the Japanese Wolfdog.
+The Dire Wolf Project is a committed project developed in partnership with DireWolf Dogs, Int'l and our founder, Lois Schwarz.
+Along with a consistently unique large companion dog temperament and great health, the goal of DireWolf Dogs, Int'l is to recreate the exact bone and body structure of the large prehistoric Dire Wolf.
+The breeding method employed by members of the DireWolf Dogs, Int'l will use only established domestic dog breeds to breed back the large, round bones, massive feet, and broad head found in the skeletal structure of Dire wolves studied by prominent paleontologists throughout North America.
+No wolf, wolf-dog cross of any percentage or domesticated dog with recent wolf ancestry will be used; that includes the Czechoslovakian Wolfdog, the Saarloos Wolfhound, Alaskan Noble Companion Dog, Lupo Italiano, Kunming Wolfdog, Tamaskan Dog, Northern Inuit, Utonogan, Blue Bay Shepherd, or the Japanese Wolfdog.

 The Dire Wolf Project is a long-term project, which shall advance slowly over an unknown period of time.
-The important health and temperament features of the American Alsatian will forever remain a higher priority over the Dire Wolf look.
-When the external features of the American Alsatian make an advancement toward the Dire Wolf appearance, the National American Alsatian Breeder's Association is committed to any necessary re-establishment of critical health and temperament traits.
-A constant re-assessment between the health and temperament of the American Alsatian is critical to the Dire Wolf Project.
+The important health and temperament features of the American Dirus will forever remain a higher priority over the Dire Wolf look.
+When the external features of the American Dirus make an advancement toward the Dire Wolf appearance, DireWolf Dogs, Int'l is committed to any necessary re-establishment of critical health and temperament traits.
+A constant re-assessment between the health and temperament of the American Dirus is critical to the Dire Wolf Project.